ncatlab/nlab-content/pages/6/8/7/3/3786/content.md

-This is a book entry on:
+This page is to record the reference:

 \linebreak